njaard/libavif-rs/libavif-sys/README.md

 Minimal safe wrappers are provided by [libavif](https://crates.io/crates/libavif) and a `image`-compatible [libavif-image](https://crates.io/crates/libavif-image).

-# Codecs
+# Codec Features
-This crate, by default, uses `dav1d` for decoding and `rav1e` for encoding, because they are the best performing.
-You can also disable decoding or encoding for smaller libraries or also disable those features and instead use `aom`.
+This crate, by default, uses `codec-dav1d` for decoding and `codec-rav1e` for encoding, because they are the best performing.
+You can disable those features and instead use `codec-aom`.

 # Compiling
 `cmake` is required for compiling the crate.